Service animal: Access by region

+Japan

+In Japan, the Act on Assistance Dogs for Physically Disabled Persons was issued in 2002.
+The stated goal of this act was to improve the quality of "assistance dogs for physically disabled persons" and expand the use of public facilities by physically disabled people.

+Assistance dogs are classified as either guide dogs, hearing dogs, or service dogs.
+Public transportation, public facilities, offices of public organisation, and private businesses of 50 or more people are required to accept certified assistance dogs.
+Only certified assistance dogs are required to be accommodated.
+They must display a sign with their certification number, and the dog's health records and proof of certification must be provided upon demand.
+Private housing and private businesses with less than 50 people are encouraged but not required to accept assistance dogs.

+Visitors whose assistance animals were self-trained or trained by an organization not approved by the Japanese government are legally considered ordinary pets while in Japan.

 United States

-In the United States, the Americans with Disabilities Act of 1990 prohibits any business, government agency, or other organization that provides access to the general public from barring guide dogs.
+In the United States, the Americans with Disabilities Act of 1990 prohibits any business, government agency, or other organization that provides access to the general public from barring service dogs.
 However, religious organizations are not required to provide such access.
-Current federal regulations define "service animal" for ADA purposes to exclude all species of animals other than domestic dogs and miniature horses.
-Other laws, though, still provide broader definitions in other areas.
-For instance, the Department of Transportation's regulations enacting the Air Carrier Access Act permit "dogs and other service animals" to accompany passengers on commercial airlines.
-However, since December 2020 the U.S. Department of Transportation does not include emotional support animals in the definition of service animals in the Air Carrier Access Act.
-The Fair Housing Act requires housing providers to permit service animals (including comfort and emotional support animals) without species restrictions in housing.
+Current federal regulations define service animal for ADA purposes to exclude all species of animals other than domestic dogs and miniature horses.

+Other laws also apply.
+The US Air Carrier Access Act permits trained service animals to travel with disabled people on commercial airplanes.
+The Fair Housing Act requires housing providers to permit service animals as well as comfort animals and emotional support animals, without species restrictions, in housing.